-(l) Credit for Previous Actions
+(n) Credit for Previous Actions

-(1) For the airplanes identified in paragraph (g) of this AD: This paragraph provides credit for actions required by paragraph (g) of this AD, if those actions were performed before July 21, 2015 (the effective date of AD 2015-12-08) using a service bulletin identified in paragraph (l)(1)(i) or (l)(1)(ii) of this AD.

-(i) Airbus Service Bulletin A320-35-1069, Revision 01, dated March 24, 2014.

-(ii) Airbus Service Bulletin A320-35-1069, Revision 02, dated October 26, 2016.

-(2) For airplanes identified in paragraph (j) of this AD: This paragraph provides credit for actions required by paragraph (j) of this AD, if those actions were performed before the effective date of this AD using a service bulletin identified in paragraph (l)(2)(i), (l)(2)(ii), or (l)(2)(iii) of this AD.

-(i) Airbus Service Bulletin A320-35-1069, dated April 26, 2013.

-(ii) Airbus Service Bulletin A320-35-1069, Revision 01, dated March 24, 2014.

-(iii) Airbus Service Bulletin A320-35-

-1069, Revision 02, dated October 26, 2016.
+- (1) For the airplanes identified in paragraph (g) of this AD: This paragraph provides credit for actions required by paragraph (g) of this AD, if those actions were performed before July 21, 2015 (the effective date of AD 2015-12-08) using a service bulletin identified in paragraph (n)(1)(i) or (n)(1)(ii) of this AD.
+This service information is not incorporated by reference in this AD. - (i) Airbus Service Bulletin A320-35-1069, Revision 01, dated March 24, 2014. - (ii) Airbus Service Bulletin A320-35-1069, Revision 02, dated October 26, 2016. - (2) For airplanes identified in paragraph (j) of this AD: This paragraph provides credit for actions required by paragraph (j) of this AD, if those actions were performed before the effective date of this AD using a service bulletin identified in paragraph (n)(2)(i), (n)(2)(ii), or (n)(2)(iii) of this AD. - (i) Airbus Service Bulletin A320-35-1069, dated April 26, 2013.
+This service information was incorporated by reference in AD 2015-12-08 and continues to be incorporated by reference in this AD. - (ii) Airbus Service Bulletin A320-35-1069, Revision 01, dated March 24, 2014.
+This service information is not incorporated by reference in this AD. - (iii) Airbus Service Bulletin A320-35-1069, Revision 02, dated October 26, 2016.
+This service information is not incorporated by reference in this AD.

-(m) Other FAA AD Provisions
+(o) Other FAA AD Provisions

-(1) Alternative Methods of Compliance (AMOCs): The Manager.
-International Section, Transport Standards Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
+(1) Alternative Methods of Compliance (AMOCs): The Manager, International Section, Transport Standards Branch, FAA, has the authority to approve AMOCs for this AD, if requested using the procedures found in 14 CFR 39.19.
 In accordance with 14 CFR 39.19, send your request to your principal inspector or local Flight Standards District Office, as appropriate.
-If sending information directly to the International Section, send it to the attention of the person identified in paragraph (n)(2) of this AD.
-Information may be emailed to: 9-ANM-116-AMOC-REQUESTS@faa.gov.
+If sending information directly to the International Section, send it to the attention of the person identified in paragraph (p)(2) of this AD.
+Information may be emailed to: 9-ANM-116-AMOC-

+REQUESTS@faa.gov.
 Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the local flight standards district office/certificate holding district office.

-(2) Contacting the Manufacturer: As of the effective date of this AD, for any requirement in this AD to obtain corrective actions from a manufacturer, the action must be accomplished using a method approved by the Manager, International Section, Transport Standards Branch, FAA; or the European Aviation Safety Agency (EASA); or Airbus SAS's EASA Design Organization Approval (DOA).
-If approved by the DOA, the approval must include the DOA-authorized signature.
+- (2) Contacting the Manufacturer: As of the effective date of this AD, for any requirement in this AD to obtain corrective actions from a manufacturer, the action must be accomplished using a method approved by the Manager, International Section, Transport Standards Branch, FAA; or the European Aviation Safety Agency (EASA); or Airbus SAS's EASA Design Organization Approval (DOA).
+If approved by the DOA, the approval must include the DOA-authorized signature. - (3) Required for Compliance (RC): Except as specified by paragraphs (l) and (m) of this AD: If any service information contains procedures or tests that are identified as RC, those procedures and tests must be done to comply with this AD; any procedures or tests that are not identified as RC are recommended.
+Those procedures and tests that are not identified as RC may be deviated from using accepted methods in accordance with the operator's maintenance or inspection program without obtaining approval of an AMOC, provided the procedures and tests identified as RC can be done and the airplane can be put back in an airworthy condition.
+Any substitutions or changes to procedures or tests identified as RC require approval of an AMOC.

-(n) Related Information
+(p) Related Information